-The 12 volt battery on your unit is installed by Newmar Corporation and warranted by the battery manufacturer.
-Two six volt batteries may be optional.
-They are used to operate the 12 volt items in the unit.
+An optional 12 volt battery may be installed in your unit by Newmar Corporation.
+It is warranted by the battery manufacturer.
+Battery power is used to operate the 12 volt items and accessories in the unit.
 The batteries also operate the water heater s electronic ignition, landing jacks, etc. In-line breakers protecting these circuits are found near the batteries.
 If the tow vehicle is equipped with a charge line, the tow vehicle s electrical system will charge the coach batteries while in transit.
 The power converter, if installed, automatically charges the coach batteries when the unit is connected to a 120 volt outside power source.